pingidentity/pingidentity-devops-getting-started/docs/deployPFMultiRegionAWS.md

 ## Procedure

-1. Configure the AWS CLI.
-See the AWS document [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more information.

-2. Create the YAML files to configure the the clusters.
+1. Create the YAML files to configure the the clusters.
 You'll create the clusters in different AWS regions.
 We'll be using the `ca-central-1` region and the `us-west-2` region in this document.

    a.
 Configure the first cluster.
 For example, using the `ca-central-1` region and the reserved CIDR 172.16.0.0: